pythonanywhere/help_pages/articles/BugBounty.md

 out on the first report of a particular issue, so it's best if you contact us first to see whether we're already working on something.

+## Scope

+Please only report vulnerabilities for:

+    * `www.pythonanywhere.com` and `eu.pythonanywhere.com` -- please note that these are two instances of the same site, so a bug reported against one of them counts as a bug against the other.
+We will not pay a bounty for a bug on `eu.pythonanywhere.com` if a bounty has already been paid for the same bug on `www.pythonanywhere.com`, and vice versa
+    * `blog.pythonanywhere.com`
+    * `help.pythonanywhere.com`

+As we are a web-hosting company, our users may have created websites that have bugs using our platform.
+These might be hosted at URLs like *username.pythonanywhere.com*.
+Do not report bugs in those sites to us;  if you can find contact details on the sites, you are welcome to contact their owners directly.

 ## Bug classes we're not really interested in

 * "I can run code on your servers" - Yup.
 That's our business.